HenrikBengtsson/ucsf-vpn/README.md

  UCSF_VPN_PING_TIMEOUT Ping timeout (default: 1.0 seconds)
  UCSF_VPN_EXTRAS       Additional arguments passed to OpenConnect

-Commands and Options for Pulse Security Client only (--method=pulse): open-gui         Open the Pulse Secure GUI close-gui        Close the Pulse Secure GUI (and any VPN connections)

- --gui            Connect to VPN via Pulse Secure GUI --no-gui         Connect to VPN via Pulse Secure CLI (default) --speed=<factor> Control speed of --gui interactions (default is 1.0)

-Any other options are passed to Pulse Secure CLI as is (only --no-gui).

 User credentials:
 If user credentials (--user and --pwd) are neither specified nor given in ~/.netrc, then you will be prompted to enter them.
 To specify them